 Where to stay in Barolo wine country or the larger Piedmont wine region: an insider’s guide to what you need to know.

-A question I get from a lot of would-be Piedmont travelers is where to stay in the Barolo wine region.
+A question I get from a lot of would-be Piedmont travelers is where to stay in Barolo, Italy.
 With so many options, consider some practicalities to get the most of your time in the area.

-To start, make sure you are clear on the area’s most used geographical terms to ensure your location meets your Barolo travel goals.
+To start, make sure you are clear on the area’s most used geographical terms to ensure your location meets your Barolo, Italy travel goals.